YoussefTarek2911/Banker_algorithm/README.md

 # Banker's Algorithm with android studio
-This is an implementation of the banker's algorithm in a Mobile Application, consistace of 4 forms.
+This is an implementation of the banker's algorithm in a Mobile Application, ConsistingS of 4 forms.

 # Description
 The Banker Algorithm is a resource allocation algorithm used in operating systems to ensure the safe allocation of resources to processes while avoiding deadlocks.
 This README provides an overview of the Banker Algorithm, its implementation, and usage.